houseos/SCP/README.md

 The security is based on pre-shared secrets.
 Each device has its own secret.
 The secret is only shared between the secure-controller and the client device(s).

 Each secure-controller has a preconfigured password which has to be changed when the secure-controller is first accessed.
 The secure-controller does __not__ accept any [control messages](#62-control-messages) or [security messages](#63-security-messages) (besides the [security-pw-change message](#632-security-pw-change)) if the current secure-controller password matches the [default password from the annex](#811-default-device-password).

 The password has to be 32 characters long.
 The length is given by the ChaCha20 encryption algorithm.
 The password will usually not be used by a human user since the whole provisioning is an automated process.
 The secret is set by the client device and sored in the secure-controller.
 Therefore the length limitation does not pose a usability problem.

-All (except for [6.1.1 discover-hello](#611-discover-hello)) exchanged messages are encrypted.
+All (except for [6.
+1. 1 discover-hello](#611-discover-hello)) exchanged messages are encrypted.
 The method used is ChaCha20 Poly1305 with the pre-shared key, a nonce and a salt in the payload.

 `ChaCha20_Poly1305(<key>, <nonce>, <payload>) = Encrypted Message, MAC`

 `payload(<salt> + ":" + <NVCN> + ":" + <plain text>)`

 The NVCN shall prevent replay attacks and needs to be fetched from the secure-controller by the control device for every single message before encrypting it.
 The correctness of the supplied NVCN of each message is checked by the secure-controller.

 The salt in the payload is used to strengthen the encryption by reducing the possibility of using the same key, nonce and payload for the encryption.

-### 4.1 Storage of Wifi Credentials on the device
+### 4. 1 Storage of Wifi Credentials on the device

-To protect the Wifi credentials on the device, they are encrypted using a hardware based key dervication function.
+To protect the Wifi credentials on the device, they are encrypted using a hardware based key derivation function.

 *__Currently not covered:__*

 No hardware attacks are currently considered.
 The flash memory of the secure-controller stores the secure-controller password which could be read and missused.
 This attack is considered to be unlikely and of limited use only since every device has a seperate password.
 Never the less any ideas / comments on this issue are very welcome.